Beliavsky/Fortran-code-on-GitHub/README.md

 [universe-age](https://github.com/shu-yusa/universe-age): calculate the age of the universe for various parameters by integrating Friedmann Equation, by shu-yusa

+[weaklib](https://github.com/starkiller-astro/weaklib): code library for astrophysical applications, from starkiller-astro.
+It provides preprocessed equation of state (EoS) and neutrino opacity tables for use in neutrino transport calculations.

 [XNet](https://github.com/starkiller-astro/XNet): thermonuclear reaction network for astrophysical applications, using a variety of temporal integration techniques, from starkiller-astro.
 It is written in portable modern Fortran and makes use of a variety of matrix solving packages to obtain excellent speed (as much as 50% of peak) on as many platforms as possible.

 ## Benchmarks